nikhil0597/nikhil0597.github.io/_pages/about.md

 ---
 Hi!
 Welcome to my personal website!

-I am a Ph.D. candidate in Mathematics at the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram, India.
+I am a PhD candidate in Mathematics at the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram, India.
 My research focuses on developing and analyzing numerical schemes for hyperbolic conservation laws, a fundamental class of partial differential equations that govern various real-world physical systems.
 My interests include high-order finite volume schemes, their mathematical stability and convergence analysis, and computational simulations.

 Since childhood, I have enjoyed learning Mathematics, Science, and Literature.
 I was an avid reader growing up and once dreamed of becoming a writer.
 During my undergraduate years, while pursuing Mathematics, I was actively involved in artistic and literary circles of my college, writing poems, stories and movie reviews and engaging in discussions on literature and films.